snoxford/Everythingmarkets/README.md

 - Visualization of predicted vs. actual stock prices

 # List of Python Codes in this project (in reverse chronological order):
+- Added Delta Normal VAR to the existing code for Momentum Investing
 - Added "Momentum Health Indicator" column to calculate the difference between the percentage of days the stock went up and the percentage of days it went down
 - Starting code to import yearly returns and P/E ratios for momentum investing strategy
 - S&P500 2024 data analysis in Excel